NetSparkleUpdater/NetSparkle/README.md

         - `sparkle:signature`, optional: the DSA/Ed25519 signature of the document; NetSparkle does not check this signature for you unless you set `ReleaseNotesGrabber.ChecksReleaseNotesSignature` to `true`, but you may manually verify changelog signatures if you like or set `ReleaseNotesGrabber.ChecksReleaseNotesSignature = true` in your UI.
 - `<pubDate>`
     - The date this update was published
+- `sparkle:channel`: Channel for this app cast item, e.g. `beta` (not required) - only accepts 1 channel
 - `<enclosure>`
     - This tag describes the update file that NetSparkle will download.
     - **Attributes**: